TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Download the Universal Studios Singapore app

-Before embarking on your adventure at USS, make sure to arm yourself with the ultimate tool for an optimised park experience – the Universal Studios Singapore app
+Before embarking on your adventure at USS, make sure to arm yourself with the ultimate tool for an optimised park experience – the Universal Studios Singapore app (App Store | Google Play)

 With just a few taps, you’ll gain access to information such as real-time updates on ride availability and estimated wait times, scheduled showtimes, meet-and-greet sessions, and even the nearest restroom.

-Get express passes to beat queues
+Get Universal Express passes to beat queues

 Image for illustrative purposes only.

-Guide to Universal Studios Singapore
+A guide on what to do at Universal Studios Singapore

 Whether you’re in need of a novel experience to quell your wanderlust or simply want to experience thrills of sorts, a trip to Universal Studios Singapore will be the perfect daycation to make you feel young at heart all over again.